Intagrow

 Gameplay

 INTAGROW's gameplay was directly informed by the collected user research.
-By identifying painpoints and when/where they occur, I was able to narrow them down to 3.
+By identifying pain points and when/where they occur, I was able to narrow the main areas of concern to the following 3:

 Procrastination